 - Long product life

-Gel coat is used when a certain surface finish is required.
-Otherwise, a top coat is used when the exact requirements for a surface are of less importance.
+Gelcoat is used if a certain surface finish is required.
+Otherwise a top coat is used when the exact requirements for a surface are of less importance.